sabarni1712/Auto-Valuate/README.md

-# 🚗 AutoValuate: Used Car Price Predictor
+# 🚗 Auto-Valuate: Used Car Price Predictor

-**AutoValuate** is a machine learning–powered web application that predicts the fair market price of a used car based on its specifications.
+**Auto-Valuate** is a machine learning–powered web application that predicts the fair market price of a used car based on its specifications.
 It helps buyers and sellers in the second-hand car market make informed, data-driven pricing decisions using a simple web interface.

 ---